-The question has been asked on many occasions by women who are confused about the subject of estrogen foods in their diet.
-They are concerned that eating foods that contain estrogen compounds will make their endometriosis worse.
-On doing their own research women are finding that even foods listed as a recommendation for the endometriosis diet contain estrogenic properties.
-Therefore it is understandable that women would be confused.
+The question is often asked by women who are confused about the subject of estrogenic foods in their diet.
+The concern is that eating foods that contain estrogenic compounds will make their endometriosis worse.
+On doing their research some are finding that even foods listed as a recommendation for the endometriosis diet contain estrogenic properties.
+Therefore it is understandable that it would cause confusion.

-It is fact that there are various foods that contain natural estrogens – but these are different estrogens from those found in the body (called phytoestrogens).
-Phytoestrogens are much less potent than the bodies own estrogens and are also excreted from the body much easier.
-It is thought that they actually block the body's estrogen receptor sites, thereby reducing the effect of a woman's own hormones
+It is known that there are various foods that contain natural estrogens (called phytoestrogens) – but these are different estrogens from those found in the body.
+Phyto-estrogens are much less potent than the bodies own estrogens and are also excreted from the body much easier.
+It is thought that they actually block the body's estrogen receptor sites, thereby reducing the effect of a woman's own hormones.

-Therefore it is beneficial to have some phytoestrogenic foods in your diet because the estrogenic compounds they contain will also block additional estrogens entering your system (those that can be found in the environment, toiletries etc., and help reduce estrogen dominance).
-BUT you do need to keep the consumption of these phytoestrogens in balance and not over do it.
+For this reason it is beneficial to have some phyto-estrogenic foods in your diet because the estrogenic compounds they contain will also block additional estrogens entering your system (those that can be found in the environment, toiletries etc., and help reduce estrogen dominance).
+BUT you do need to keep the consumption of these phyto-estrogens in balance and not over do it.

 But there are various reasons it is not advisable to include soy beans in the diet for endometriosis: